The (almost really) Complete Works of Lewis Carroll

 Anonymous, published 1863

-text available from Mathematical Pamphlets, item 2
+text from Mathematical Pamphlets, item 2

 A Guide to the Mathematical Student